OutSystems/docs-odc/src/eap/monitor-and-troubleshoot/manage-technical-debt/security/avoid-setting-screens-accessible-everyone.md

 ## How to fix

 Set screens to be accessible by **Authenticated Users** unless you prefer to make them public to everyone.
 In that case, set them to **Everyone**.

+For more information, refer to the [best practice to protect your screens using roles](../../../building-apps/ui/creating-screens/best-practices-screens.md#roles).